bvberkum/htcache/main.rst

    * indicates wether there may be partial entity-content transfer

-Normally a request creates a new cache location and descriptor, static responses are always served from cache and conditional requests may be.
+Normally a request creates a new cache location and descriptor, these are the normal lines.
+Static responses are always served from cache, and conditional requests may be (these depend on HTTP cache control).

 Beside these messages, also note the following special cases of request and response messages.
+Not all are implemented.

 == ================================================= =======================
                                                      Rules file
 -- ------------------------------------------------- -----------------------
-1. 'Blocked content' message                         rules.drop
+1. Dropped by proxy (blocked url)                    rules.drop
+2. Static resource                                   (db & filesystem)
+3. Direct URL (dynamic proxy resource)               (hardcoded)
-3. Rewritten request message                         rules,filter.req.sort
+4. Rewritten request message                         (n.i.)
-4. Rewritten response message (cache rewritten)      rules,filter.res.sort
+5. Rewritten response message (cache rewritten)      (n.i.)
-5. Rewritten response message (cache original)       rules,filter.resp.sort
+6. Rewritten response message (cache original)       rules.rewrite
+7. Response joined with other resource (cache join)  rules.join
-6. Blind response (uncached)                         rules.nocache
+8. Blind response (uncached)                         rules.nocache
 == ================================================= =======================

 See the section `Rule Syntax`_ for the exact syntax.